 Here’s how the final Gantt chart looks after adding this newly-created calculated field to the Size property of the Marks card.

-The Easy Way to Make Rounded Gantt Charts in Tableau
+The Easy Way to Make Rounded Gantt Charts

 The default Gantt chart is not terrible, but I prefer a more modern, rounded aesthetic.
 Fortunately, I’ve found a very easy way to round the straight edges of the Gantt marks without adding any calculated fields!
 First, we will need to change the data type of the Start Date and End Date fields from Date to Number (whole).
 You can do this by either (1) right-clicking on each field on the Data pane, hovering over “Change Date Type”, and choosing “Number (whole)”, or (2) clicking the Data Source tab in the bottom-left corner of the Authoring interface, clicking the data type icon at the top of each column and choosing “Number (whole)” there.

 Changing the data type of a date to Number (whole) converts it to a serial number counting up from January 1st, 1900.
 We also need to convert each date field from a dimension to a measure; the easiest way to do this is to right-click on each date field on the Data pane and choose “Convert to Measure”.

 We are now ready to begin our rounded Gantt chart.
 On a new sheet, this time we will change the mark type to Line, place the Task field on the Rows shelf, and place the Measure Values field on the Columns shelf.